 Does a blog post about a single sail make sense?
-I think so, as Swede 55 sailing is primarily about upwind pleasure.
+I think so, as sailing Swede 55 is primarily about upwind pleasure.
 For a long time I sailed Gamle Swede with an old jib.
 It was too small and really out of shape.
 Believe it or not: It was made by Canon in 1979.
 For that long you can use polyester cloth, also known by the brand name Dacon.
 You just have to be very kind to it: fold it almost every evening; keep it dry and give it to the sailmaker now and then.
 At some point I measured the old rag.
 I was surprized to discover that it had 24 square metres of the intended 30.
-With this 80 per cent jib, regattas were a fight with one’s own handicap.
+With that 80 per cent jib, regattas were a fight with one’s own handicap.
 When the wind was strong, the boat heeled unnecessarily.
 When the wind dropped, it was necessary to switch immediately to the genoa to keep the boat going.

 When I hoist the new jib in July 2018, I can’t believe my eyes.
 As discussed, it fills the area between forestay and spreaders to the centimetre.
 Sailmaker Arnd Deutsch has cut the sail to size.
 Further the sail is cut that the clew point does not sit at the stop of the hauling point, but in such a manner that the car can be moved to ajust the pulling angle.
 The new jib is made of heavy cloth and was sewn by someone who works carefully.
 I mention this because, in my experience with several sailmakers, it is unfortunately not common.